||U.S. Department of State Travel Advisory - Mexico

 Tamaulipas - Matamoros, Nuevo Laredo, Reynosa, and Tampico are the major cities/travel destinations in Tamaulipas:

-Defer non-essential travel to areas of Zacatecas near the border with other Mexican states.
-Exercise caution in the interior of the state including the city of Zacatecas.
-All U.S. government employees are prohibited from personal travel on Tamaulipas highways outside of Matamoros, Reynosa, and Nuevo Laredo due to the risks posed by armed robbery and carjacking, particularly along the northern border.
-Traveling outside of cities after dark is not recommended.
+Defer non-essential travel to the state of Tamaulipas.
+All U.S. government employees are prohibited from personal travel to all but the central zones of Matamoros and Nuevo Laredo and on Tamaulipas highways outside of Matamoros, Reynosa, and Nuevo Laredo due to the risks posed by armed robbery and carjacking, particularly along the northern border.
 While no highway routes through Tamaulipas are considered safe, the highways between Matamoros-Ciudad Victoria, Reynosa-Ciudad Victoria, Ciudad Victoria-Tampico, Monterrey-Nuevo Laredo, and Monterrey-Reynosa, are more prone to criminal activity.
-In Matamoros, U.S. government employees are subject to movement restrictions between midnight and 6 a.m.
+Public and private passenger buses traveling through Tamaulipas are sometimes targeted by organized criminal groups.
+These groups sometimes take all passengers hostage and demand ransom payments.
+In Tamaulipas, U.S. government employees are subject to movement restrictions and a curfew between midnight and 6 a.m.
+Matamoros, Reynosa, Nuevo Laredo, and Ciudad Victoria have experienced numerous gun battles and attacks with explosive devices in the past year.
+Violent conflicts between rival criminal elements and/or the Mexican military can occur in all parts of the region and at all times of the day.
+The number of reported kidnappings for Tamaulipas is among the highest in Mexico, and the number of U.S. citizens reported to the consulates in Matamoros and Nuevo Laredo as being kidnapped, abducted, or disappearing involuntarily in 2014 has also increased.

-You should exercise caution when traveling to the areas of the state that border the state of Zacatecas, as criminal organization activity in that region continues.
-There is no advisory in effect for daytime travel to the areas of the state that do not border Zacatecas.
-However, intercity travel at night is not recommended.
+Exercise caution when traveling to the areas of the state that border the state of Zacatecas, as criminal organization activity in that region continues.

 Campeche: No advisory is in effect.